joelneely/salemspencer/README.md

 ### To-do

-* I failed to move all of the constant declarations from ssmain.go to ssdata/ssset.go, so need to fix that.
 * The current implementation of SSSet uses slices (`[]uint8`), which prevents the use of a hashmap to store previously-found sets.
 I previously made a quick-and-dirty stab at replacing the data slice with an array, but it was too dirty to work, so I backed it out.
 I believe that fixing this issue will improve performance.